taliajmallo/rpgs/campaigns/Semiautomagic/medea.md

 | Hellfire           | o.... | Practiced through Malefica (Int+Occult).

 ## Characteristics
-### Nature of the Conniver
+### Nature of the Show-Off
-You regain willpower when you trick someone to serve your interests.
+You regain willpower when your actions earn you praise from another.

 ### Intimacies
 Attempts to subvert an intimacy allow you to make a Willpower roll against